Group of cyclists on a scenic charity cycle route next to the water.

 Finding the perfect charity ride means matching the event to your personal goals, fitness, and passion.
 When you find the right fit, the entire experience becomes more meaningful.
 To help you choose an event you’ll love, consider these key factors.

-Your Fitness and Skill Level
+Match the Ride to Your Skill Level

 Don’t let a 100-mile distance intimidate you.
 Most charity rides are designed to be inclusive, because all skill levels are welcome for a ride that blends challenge with community impact.
 Look for events that offer flexible distance options, allowing you to choose a challenge that feels right for you.
 The goal is personal achievement and participation, not a race.
 Many events, like our New England ride, offer multiple routes to fit your comfort level.